agiordan101/codingame_chess/README.md

 The idea is to implement several algorithm and heuristic and benchmark them using python scripts and Stockfish.
 The actual best stable bot is BMmPv (board_minmaxiterdeep[50]_piecevalues).
 With ELO rating of ????
+The actual bot in development is BbMmPv (bitboard_minmaxiterdeep[50]_piecevalues).
+With ELO rating of ????

 External libraries are used to test & debug my own chess engine (times, valids moves from a position)